ksbharaj/meusberger_scraper/README.md

 ```

 ## Step 4: Meusberger_Scraper_v1.py
-Run this script using CLI to extract 3D CAD data using Chromedriver, and store it in your Chrome Browser's default Download location.
+Run this script using CLI to scrape the STEP Files.
+They are stored in the Chrome Browser's default download location.

-Currently, you can choose to scrape for the following options:
+Currently, you can choose to scrape from the following sections:
 - "F/P Length": Mould plates for lengthwise mould types
 - "F/P Cross": Mould plates for crosswise mould types
 - "FB/P Blocks": Blocks for sliding core moulds